Tatsh/sync-github-forks/README.md

 Remember to quote your any of the values if necessary (if your password begins with `{` for example).

-If you use two-pass authentication, you should [set up an API key](https://github.com/settings/applications) and use that as your password instead.
+If you use two-pass authentication, you should [create an access token](https://github.com/settings/applications) and use that as your password instead.

 # Running